mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 needs to be specified, and (2) multiple estimates are frequently available for the same source.

-The origin time issue is a more multifaceted problem that it might at first appear.
+The origin time issue is a more multifaceted problem than it might at first appear.
 The first is that MongoDB, like ArcGIS, is map-centric and stock geospatial queries lack a depth attribute, let alone a time variable.
 Hence, associating a waveform to a source position defined